dhruvdhody/draft-dhody-pce-iana-update/draft-dhody-pce-iana-update.md

 ~~~
 Question to the WG: The current document updates all
 the registries.
 Should we keep "Standards Action" for
-some of them such as flag fields with limited flags?
+some of them such as flag fields with limited bits?
 ~~~

 # Security Considerations